 Let there be mirrors

 If you do not have a big space, add mirrors.
-When I was fixing up my first apartment in LA, my decorator friend went to Home Depot and bought mirror tiles and glued them to the lower half of one of my walls.
+For example, if you are renting in one of the apartments near San Antonio and you want to create a bigger feeling, mirrors can be your best friend.
+When I was fixing up my first apartment, my decorator friend went to Home Depot and bought mirror tiles and glued them to the lower half of one of my walls.
 It was cheap and it actually looked really cool.
 Wall mirrors are also great and come in all shapes, sizes and costs.

 Let there be greenery